cacker/XClasses/README.md

 #### 2.3.3.
 Parameter Manipulation
-In order to change the passed parameter you need to an annotation.
+In order to change the passed parameter you need to add an annotation.
 Methods with this annotation will receive all arguments as an object array as first parameter.
 Note: Only before-methods can use this annotation.
 ```java